 - A28.
-Relevant related party information that may be shared among the engagement team members includes, for example: - The identity of the entity's related parties. - The nature of the related party relationships and transactions. - Significant or complex related party relationships or transactions that may require special audit consideration, in particular transactions in which management or those charged with governance are financially involved.
+Relevant related party information that may be shared among the engagement team members includes, for example: - The identity of the entity's related parties. - The nature of the related party relationships and transactions. - Significant or complex related party relationships or transactions that may be determined to be significant risks, in particular transactions in which management or those charged with governance are financially involved.